 - Release the animals onto clean ground or pasture that has had no livestock for at least 2 months.

 - Repeat again in 10 days.

 At present in my area Cydectin or Ivermectin are effective by injection, drench or pour on.
 I believe both wormers are off label for goats but are still used.
-Eprinex , Dectomax, Prohibit, Rumatel, Nematel, Strongid, Tramisol and Valbazen are all good wormers but may have drug resistance where you live.
-There is drug resistance in my area to Panacur and SafeGuard.
+Eprinex, Dectomax, Prohibit, Rumatel, Nematel, Strongid, Tramisol and Valbazen are all good wormers (2013) but there may be drug resistance where you live.
+In my area there is drug resistance to Panacur and SafeGuard.